The-Politico/markslack/README.md

 # markslack

 A simple Slack message to Markdown converter.
-Handles all text emphasis, emoji, hyperlinks and more.
+Handles text emphasis, hyperlinks, emoji and more.

+At POLITICO, we use markslack to translate messages gathered from Slack's API to Markdown.

 ### Quickstart